DilrajS/first-Django-app/README.md

 - An easy-to-use admin interface for managing polls and their choices.
 - Fully tested to ensure everything works smoothly.
 - Integrated with Django Debug Toolbar to make debugging a breeze during development.

+## Additional Resources

+- [Check out my development notes here](NOTES.md) to see a detailed breakdown of key concepts and learnings from this project.